Sledding Accidents: How a Timeless Winter Tradition Can Go Wrong

 Sledding injuries are sometimes so serious that cities introduce sledding bans.
 Sometimes this legislation bans sledding only at specific parks (like Monteville’s Camp Dawson Hill); sometimes it bans sledding in entire cities.
 It is unlikely, but if sledding is banned where you live, try to find a safe, object-free private hill where your children can sled.
 Always supervise them.

 Why would sledding be banned on a specific hill or property?
 The owner may be preemptively trying to avoid liability.
 Maybe there’s a history of accidents in that spot, and it’s unusually dangerous?
 Maybe they already paid a multi-million dollar lawsuit?
 If sledding is banned, that is probably proof that a location is unsafe for sledding, and you should find another place for your kids to have their snowy fun.

 As a parent, it might seem disheartening that sledding is another “danger” to add to the list from which you need to protect your kids.
 The good news, however, is that almost all reported sledding accidents are due to something preventable, like proximity to the street or collisions with objects.
 If you take the proper precautions, you can still have fun, and we encourage you to get active as the winter weather descends on Princeton!

 If you or your child was injured in a sledding accident because of someone else, feel free to call us at Lependorf & Silverstein, P.C., (609) 240-0040.
-Our personal injury attorneys will talk with you at no charge and discuss your legal options.
+Our winter weather child accident attorneys will talk with you at no charge and discuss your legal options.